MIKIC1996/load_of_study/README.md

 # load_of_study
-this is a repository storing examples that is writen by myself for studying purpose.
+this is a repository storing examples writen by myself for studying purpose.